How to Hike to Franklin Falls in Winter

 Franklin Falls in located in the Mt Baker-Snoqualmie National Forest, just west of Snoqualmie Pass.
 It is about an hour of travel time from Seattle.
 In winter it can sometimes take longer.
 There are two different ways to access Franklin Falls in winter.
 Both trail options are described below.
 As far as getting to the trailhead:

-- Starting from Denny Creek (longer): Take Exit 47 from I-90.
+- Starting from Denny Creek (recommended): Take Exit 47 from I-90.
 Coming from Seattle, go left and cross the freeway.
 Coming from Ellensburg, go right at the bottom of the exit ramp.
 Immediately you’ll come to a T intersection, turn right.
-You’ll quickly pass under the freeway and see the closed road on the left.
-Park anywhere along the side of the road that is fully out of the way of traffic and not blocking anything.
+Go about three miles until the road ends at the new parking area for Franklin Falls

-Trail Description – Starting at Denny Creek (Exit 47)
+Trail Description – Starting at the Franklin Falls Sno Park

-If you decide to park at Denny Creek and hike to Franklin Falls in winter, you’re looking at an 8 mile round trip hike with about 500 feet of elevation gain.
-The area where you can park around the closed road is often icy and snowy.
+If you decide to park at Denny Creek and hike to Franklin Falls in winter, you’re looking at a 3 mile round trip hike with about 500 feet of elevation gain.
 Sometimes there will be deep snow from this point and other times you may be carrying snowshoes for the first bit.
 Microspikes will be very helpful here!

-After about three miles, you’ll reach the summer trailhead.
-From this point you’ll be on a trail instead of the road.
-You’ll be right next to the lovely South Fork of the Snoqualmie River which now drowns out the freeway noise!
+Start you hike in the forest below the parking area (good signage).
+You’ll be right next to the lovely South Fork of the Snoqualmie River which drowns out the freeway noise!
 You’ll continue to see gorgeous forest with old growth trees.

 The trail is about a mile long and at the end there is an extremely slippery section!
 Having microspikes for your feet is really important here.
 I recommend carrying them in your pack even if you’re snowshoeing just in case.
 In addition to the slippery steep, rocky slope down, the rocks around the waterfall are also extremely icy so be careful and stay back if there’s any doubt about traction.